 Can I legally bet on sports in Illinois?

-Yes, sports betting was legalized in Chicago in 2020.
+Yes, sports betting was legalized in Illinois in 2020.

 How can I start betting online in Chicago?